Acharya: In Jainism

 In Jainism, an acharya is the highest leader of a Jain order.
 Acharya is one of the Pañca-Parameṣṭhi (five supreme beings) and thus worthy of worship.
-They are the final authority in the monastic order and has the authority to ordain new monks and nuns.
-They are also authorized to consecrate new idols, although this authority is sometimes delegated to scholars designated by them.
+They are the final authority in the monastic order and have the authority to ordain new monks and nuns.
+They also have the authority to consecrate new idols, though they occasionally appoint scholars to carry out this duty.

 An acharya, like any other Jain monk, is expected to wander except for the Chaturmas.
 Bhaṭṭārakas, who head institutions, are technically junior monks, and thus permitted to stay in the same place.